 The TT Roadster was once available with a choice of four- or a six-cylinder engines, but the powertrain lineup has been paired down to a turbocharged 2.0-liter four-cylinder that is rated at 211 horsepower and 258 lb-ft of torque.
 Coupled with a standard six-speed dual-clutch automatic transmission and quattro all-wheel drive, the TT coupe can sprint from a stop to 60 in 5.6 seconds.

 Fuel economy is rated at 22 city and 31 highway miles per gallon.

 The high-tech Audi magnetic ride damper system is available as an option.
 In this system, tiny magnetic particles circulate in the oil inside the shock absorbers.
-When a voltage is applied to them, they alter the damping characteristics within milliseconds.
+When voltage is applied to them, they alter the damping characteristics within milliseconds.

-The 2.0T adds to or upgrades those features with heated Nappa leather sports seats,, a navigation system with real-time traffic updates, a six-disc CD changer and an ultrasonic rear parking assist system.
+Options include heated Nappa leather sports seats,, a navigation system with real-time traffic updates, a six-disc CD changer and an ultrasonic rear parking assist system.

-Every TT model is outfitted with dual front, side and knee airbags along with traction and stability control systems and electronic brake-pressure distribution.
+Every TT Roadster model is outfitted with dual front, side and knee airbags along with traction and stability control systems and electronic brake-pressure distribution.

 While there are many other two-door convertibles available at the same price as the TT Roadster, the Audi is something of a unique proposition as a luxurious, style-conscious 2+2 without overt sporting pretensions.
 The Ford Mustang GT Convertible provides far higher levels of power and handling but can't match the TT's interior sophistication, while the Infiniti G37 Convertible the slightly ungainly-looking BMW 1-Series Convertible are closer matches but are still more athletic.